Bidirectional Consistency Models: Methods

-\citet{song2023consistency} proposed another effective sampling method (Algorithm 1 in \citep{song2023consistency}), iteratively re-adding noise after denoising, which we dub as zigzag sampling hereafter.
+\textbf{Zigzag Sampling.} Another effective sampling method (Algorithm 1 in \citet{song2023consistency}) is to iteratively re-add noise after denoising.
 Similar to ancestral sampling, we also define a sequence of time steps $t_1 < \dots < t_N=T$.
 However, different from ancestral sampling where we gradually remove noise, we directly map $\rvx_T$ to $\rvx_0$ by $ \bm{f}_{\bm{\theta}}( \rvx_{T}, T, 0)$.
-Subsequently, we add a fresh Gaussian noise to $\rvx_0$, mapping it from time $0$ to time $t_{n-1}$, i.e., $\rvx_{t_{n-1}}=\rvx_0 + t_{n-1}\bm{\sigma}$, where $\bm{\sigma} \sim \mathcal{N}(0, \mI)$.
+We then add a fresh Gaussian noise to $\rvx_0$, mapping it from time $0$ to time $t_{n-1}$, i.e., $\rvx_{t_{n-1}}=\rvx_0 + t_{n-1}\bm{\sigma}$, where $\bm{\sigma} \sim \mathcal{N}(0, \mI)$.
 This process repeats in this zigzag manner until all the designated time steps are covered.

-According to \citet{song2023improved}, the two-step zigzag sampler effectively reduces FID and is theoretically supported \citep{lyu2023convergence}.
-However, as \citet{kim2023consistency} have highlighted, the process of injecting fresh noise can alter the content of the image after each iteration, which will be undesired, especially considering that our tasks will both include generation and inversion.
+The two-step zigzag sampler effectively reduces FID in CMs \citep{song2023consistency} and is theoretically supported \citep{lyu2023convergence}.
+However, the fresh noise can alter the content of the image after each iteration, which is undesirable, especially considering that our tasks will both include generation and inversion.
 One may immediately think that setting the injected noise to be the same as the initial random noise can fix this issue.
-However, we reveal that this will significantly damage the quality of the generated images.
+However, we reveal that this significantly damages the quality of the generated images.

-Fortunately, our proposed BCM provides a direct solution to this dilemma, leveraging its capability to traverse both forward and backward along the PF ODE.
-Rather than manually reintroducing a large amount of fresh noise, we initially apply a small amount and let the network amplify it.
-Given the small scale of the initial noise, this method maintains a nearly deterministic sampling process, thereby leveraging the benefits of both fresh noise and determinacy.
-In a nutshell, for iteration $n$ ($n=N, N-1, \cdots, 2$), we have

-where $\varepsilon_{n-1}$ is the scale of the small noises we add in $n$-th iteration.
+Fortunately, our proposed BCM provides a direct solution, leveraging its capability to traverse both forward and backward along the PF ODE.
+Specifically, rather than manually reintroducing a large amount of fresh noise, we initially apply a small amount and let the network amplify it.
+In a nutshell, for iteration $n$ ($n=N, N-1, \cdots, 2$), we have where $\varepsilon_{n-1}$ is the scale of the small noises we add in $n$-th iteration, and $\bm{\sigma}\sim \mathcal{N}(0, \mI)$ is a fresh Gaussian noise.
 We detail this scheme in \Cref{alg:zs}.
-Also, to verify its effectiveness, in \Cref{fig:zigzag}, we illustrate some examples to compare the generated images by 1) manually adding fresh noise, 2) manually adding fixed noise, and 3) our proposed sampling process, i.e., adding a small noise and amplifying it with the network.
+To verify its effectiveness, in \Cref{fig:zigzag}, we illustrate some examples to compare the generated images by 1) manually adding fresh noise, 2) manually adding fixed noise, and 3) our proposed sampling process, i.e., adding a small noise and amplifying it with the network.
 We can clearly see our method maintains the generated content.